 We also plan to continue to leverage our discovery platform to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and craft drug candidates that potently and selectively target these kinases.
-We currently have four wholly-owned discovery programs for undisclosed kinase targets, and we anticipate nominating at least one additional wholly-owned discovery program in 2019.
+We currently have five wholly-owned discovery programs, consisting of the following: BLU-263; predevelopment candidate programs targeting EGFR Exon 19/L858R+C797S and EGFR Exon 19/L858R+T790M+C797S, which are acquired resistance mutations in NSCLC patients following treatment with osimertinib; and pre-development candidate programs for two undisclosed kinase targets.
+We anticipate nominating two development candidates in the first half of 2020: one for EGFR Exon 19/L858R+T790M+C797S and one for MAP4K1 under the Roche collaboration.